Sterilization (microbiology): Medicine and surgery

 In general, surgical instruments and medications that enter an already aseptic part of the body (such as the bloodstream, or penetrating the skin) must be sterile.
 Examples of such instruments include scalpels, hypodermic needles, and artificial pacemakers.
 This is also essential in the manufacture of parenteral pharmaceuticals.

 Preparation of injectable medications and intravenous solutions for fluid replacement therapy requires not only sterility but also well-designed containers to prevent entry of adventitious agents after initial product sterilization.

+The sterilization of surgical instruments by boiling, dry heat, and flame treatment was introduced around 1883 by Octave Roche Simon Terrillon.
+The general introduction of steam sterilization into surgery occurred in 1886 by Ernst von Bergmann and Curt Schimmelbusch.
+In 1890 the use of an Arnold Steam Cooker for sterilization of medical instruments was published and demonstrated by Dr. Herbert E. Smith.
+Within a year modifications were made creating the Arnold Sterilizer as laboratories and physicians documented the success of steam sterilization.
 Most medical and surgical devices used in healthcare facilities are made of materials that are able to undergo steam sterilization.
 However, since 1950, there has been an increase in medical devices and instruments made of materials (e.g., plastics) that require low-temperature sterilization.
 Ethylene oxide gas has been used since the 1950s for heat- and moisture-sensitive medical devices.
 Within the past 15 years, a number of new, low-temperature sterilization systems (e.g., vaporized hydrogen peroxide, peracetic acid immersion, ozone) have been developed and are being used to sterilize medical devices.